kairaveet/subsplice/README.md

 ## 📚 Documentation

-Detailed documentation and tutorials on how to perform SPECTRA analysis is provided on [ReadTheDocs](https://spectra-kairaveethakkar.readthedocs.io/en/latest/) now.
+Detailed documentation and tutorials on how to perform SubSplice analysis is provided on [ReadTheDocs](https://spectra-kairaveethakkar.readthedocs.io/en/latest/) now.

 ## 👩‍🏫 Tutorial
 Example datasets:
 PSI files for each TCGA cancer can be downloaded from [here](https://www.synapse.org/Synapse:syn64934289).

-SPECTRA can be used in two ways:
+SubSplice can be used in two ways:
 - As a **command-line tool** for end-to-end execution
 - As a **modular workflow**, where individual functions are called step-by-step.
 See the tutorial [here](https://spectra-kairaveethakkar.readthedocs.io/en/latest/starting_with_psi.html).